theagent-game/theagent-game.github.io/index.md

 :brazil:

-Thes Agent está em desenvolvimento desde 2021 na plataforma Unity e utilizando a linguagem c# e nasceu durante estudos pessoais sobre as engines para desenvolvimento de games.
+The Agent está em desenvolvimento desde 2021 na plataforma Unity e utilizando a linguagem c# e nasceu durante estudos pessoais sobre as engines para desenvolvimento de games.
 Durante esses estudos o framework de Visual/Novel e testes de rolagem de dados de The Agent foi finalizado e desde então novas features como (escolhas da comunidade, localização, menus, etc.. entraram em desenvolvimento).
-No momento atual as ilustrações de personagens e backgrounds estão em andamento com previsão de finalização até o segundo semestre de 2022.
+No momento atual as ilustrações de personagens e backgrounds estão em andamento, o roteiro do prólogo foi finalizado e a versão com esse capítulo está em teste.

 :us:

+"The Agent" has been in development since 2021 on the Unity platform, using the C# programming language.
+It originated from personal studies about game development engines.
+Throughout these studies, the Visual/Novel framework and dice rolling tests for "The Agent" were completed.
+Since then, new features such as community choices, localization, menus, etc., have been in development.
+Currently, character illustrations and backgrounds are in progress, the prologue script has been finalized, and the version with this chapter is undergoing testing.

 --